kaiachain/kips/KIPs/kip-xxx.md

 System contracts whose address is hardcoded MUST appear in the result.
 Conversly, if a system contract address is stored in other contract's variables (e.g. [KIP-247 GaslessSwapRouter](https://github.com/kaiachain/kips/blob/main/KIPs/kip-247.md) is referenced from [KIP-149 Registry](https://github.com/kaiachain/kips/blob/main/KIPs/kip-149.md)), it SHALL NOT appear in the result.

 The system contracts from genesis are (in order) `MAINNET_CREDIT`, `ADDRESS_BOOK`.
+`MAINNET_CREDIT` is only included if the genesis hash matches mainnet's one.

 For Kip103, the added system contract is `KIP103`